 At the design stage, Peter works closely with clients to choose photographs and ephemera from their archives that go beyond mere illustration to amplify the themes in Caitlin’s text.
 Care is taken to sequence a book’s visual elements for maximum effect.

 In addition, Peter helps guide clients through what may seem like a bewildering number of decisions that need to be made when designing a book.
 Do we opt for a portrait or landscape orientation?
 Standard or premium paper?
 A dust jacket or image wrap for the cover?
-Whatever the choice, The Story Project will ensure that you are satisfied.
+Whatever the choice, The Story Project will ensure your satisfaction.